Kotlin/KEEP/proposals/context-sensitive-resolution.md

 On the other hand, the proposed flow of information is consistent with the ability to refactor `when (x) { A -> ...}` into `when { x == A -> ...}`, without any further qualification required.
 We think that this uniformity is important for developers.

-**Interaction with smart casting**: the main place in which the notion of "single definite expected type" may bring some problems is smart castings, as they are the main source of intersection types.
+**Interaction with smart casting**: the main place in which the notion of "single definite contextual type" may bring some problems is smart castings, as they are the main source of intersection types.

 The following code does _not_ work under the current rules.